killvung/hn-govuk/README.md

 GOV.UK Design System provides a set of principles (Design Pattern, UI components, Styles) to ensure related services is staying consistent with GOV.UK

-Though this site is not related to them in any given points, the motivation behind the using it is due to my appreciation for its practical user experiences.
+Though this site is not related to them in any given points, the motivation behind adopting the system is due to my appreciation for its practical user experiences.

 ## Getting Started